Scratle/fiddlings/StackModerators&Staff/README.md

-### Removes the boxed moderator and staff flair on meta sites
+### Removes the boxed moderator, staff, and Community user's bot flair

 ..and puts in an icon instead.